top of page

 Ashley worked with community members, the St. Louis County Sheriff's Office, Duluth Police Department, and other regional fire and police departments to create the Community Crisis Response Team - a trained mental health team that responds to nonviolent mental health and juvenile calls, while freeing up law enforcement to focus on other priorities.

-Ashley serves on the Opioid Settlement Committee to combat to ongoing opioid epidemic, and increase access to treatment, prevention, housing and harm-reduction.
+Ashley serves on the Opioid Settlement Committee to combat the ongoing opioid epidemic, and increase access to treatment, prevention, housing and harm-reduction.

 INCREASING MENTAL HEALTH CARE